-20 apartments for rent in West Seattle, Seattle, WA
+20 apartments for rent near West Seattle, Seattle, WA

 The West Seattle neighborhood was the first area settled in 1851, making it Seattle’s oldest neighborhood.
 Early settlers arrived on Alki Beach, which is still a popular beach destination for residents.
 Originally home to the Duwamish Indian tribe, many Indian relics can still be found in the area, such as arrowheads and clam scrapers.
 Those interested in discovering more about the area can visit the Log House Museum, sponsored by the Southwest Seattle Historical Society.